MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-635-Atlantic-Highly-Migratory-Species/subpart-F-Enforcement/section-635.71.md

 (18) As the owner of a vessel permitted, or required to be permitted, in the Swordfish General Commercial permit category, possess North Atlantic swordfish taken from its management unit by any gear other than rod and reel, handline, bandit gear, green-stick, or harpoon gear, as specified in § 635.19(e).

-[64 FR 29135, May 28, 1999]Editorial Note:For Federal Register citations affecting § 635.71, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*Effective Date Note:At 83 FR 8950, Mar.
-2, 2018, § 635.71 was amended by adding paragraph (d)(27), (28) and (29), effective Mar.
-2, 2018 through Aug.
-29, 2018.
-At 83 FR 42452, Aug.
-22, 2018, the effective date for these amendments was extended to Mar.
-3, 2019.
+[64 FR 29135, May 28, 1999]Editorial Note:For Federal Register citations affecting § 635.71, see the List of CFR Sections Affected, which appears in the Finding Aids section of the printed volume and at *www.govinfo.gov.*